pcaston/OpenPeerPower.github.io/source/_docs/scripts/service-calls.markdown

   temperature: {% raw %}{{ 22 - distance(states.device_tracker.paulus) }}{% endraw %}
 {% endhighlight %}

-### `homeassistant` services
+### `openpeerpower` services

-There are four `homeassistant` services that aren't tied to any single domain, these are:
+There are four `openpeerpower` services that aren't tied to any single domain, these are:

-* `homeassistant.turn_on` - Turns on an entity (that supports being turned on), for example an `automation`, `switch`, etc
+* `openpeerpower.turn_on` - Turns on an entity (that supports being turned on), for example an `automation`, `switch`, etc
-* `homeassistant.turn_off` - Turns off an entity (that supports being turned off), for example an `automation`, `switch`, etc
+* `openpeerpower.turn_off` - Turns off an entity (that supports being turned off), for example an `automation`, `switch`, etc
-* `homeassistant.toggle` - Turns off an entity that is on, or turns on an entity that is off (that supports being turned on and off)
+* `openpeerpower.toggle` - Turns off an entity that is on, or turns on an entity that is off (that supports being turned on and off)
-* `homeassistant.update_entity` - Request the update of an entity, rather than waiting for the next scheduled update, for example [Google travel time] sensor, a [template sensor], or a [light]
+* `openpeerpower.update_entity` - Request the update of an entity, rather than waiting for the next scheduled update, for example [Google travel time] sensor, a [template sensor], or a [light]

-Complete service details and examples can be found on the [Open Peer Power integration][homeassistant-integration-services] page.
+Complete service details and examples can be found on the [Open Peer Power integration][openpeerpower-integration-services] page.

 [templating]: /topics/templating/
 [google travel time]: /integrations/google_travel_time/
 [template sensor]: /integrations/template/
 [light]: /integrations/light/
-[homeassistant-integration-services]: /integrations/homeassistant#services
+[openpeerpower-integration-services]: /integrations/openpeerpower#services